 Okay for mixed usage.
 These conversation-enhancing headphones don’t have the best audio quality and won’t be great for critical listening.
 On the upside, they have a pretty good ANC feature that is suitable for commuting and at the office as they block out the deep rumbles of a bus engine and ambient chatter.
 Their portable, breathable, and stable design is good for sports as well.
 Unfortunately, like most Bluetooth headphones, their latency might be slightly too high to be used for watching video content and gaming.

-Sub-par for critical listening.
+Sub-par for neutral listening.
 These headphones have a very overemphasized bass that sounds thumpy and boomy.
 Additionally, they can’t seem to be able to reproduce frequencies over 10kHz, which is disappointing.
 Like most Bose headphones, they can’t be EQ’ed to your preference.
-These headphones' primary use is for conversation enhancing and not critical listening.
+These headphones' primary use is for conversation enhancing and not neutral listening.

 Decent for commuting.
 The Hearphones have a pretty good ANC feature that blocks out a good amount of low-end noises like the rumbles of a plane or bus engine.
 They are easy to carry around and are quite comfortable for long rides or flights.
 Their 8 hours of battery should be more than enough for a daily commute, too.